2025-ilaria/project-/sparql-queries.md

 ## Query 1️⃣0️⃣: verifying the absence of the wikidata link

-I ran a SPARQL query to verify whether ArCo contains a **Wikidata link** related to the Teatro Massimo di Palermo.
+We ran a SPARQL query to verify whether ArCo contains a **Wikidata link** related to the Teatro Massimo di Palermo.

 **🔍 Query**: